sergeyvilov/ML4RG-2023-project/README.md

 Basically, you will need to reproduce Fig. 2 from (Gankin et al., 2023) but using human RBP motifs instead of yeast motifs.

-Additional research questions may include:
+Part II

-* Are high complexity or low complexity motifs easier to reconstruct?
+1. Are high complexity or low complexity motifs easier to reconstruct?
-* What is the overall masked accuracy for each protein when all its binding sites are considered?
+2. What is the overall masked accuracy for each protein when all its binding sites are considered?
-* Does masked accuracy improve on motifs with strong interspecies conservation?
+3. Does masked accuracy improve on motifs with strong interspecies conservation?
-* ...

-These questions will be discussed at later stages of the project.

 # Data and code availability